History of Erie, Pennsylvania: War of 1812

 During the War of 1812, President James Madison ordered the construction of a naval fleet at Erie in order to regain control of Lake Erie.
 Noted shipbuilders Daniel Dobbins of Erie and Noah Brown of New York led construction of four schooner-rigged gunboats and two brigs.
 Commodore Oliver Hazard Perry arrived from Rhode Island to command the squadron.
-His fleet successfully fought the British in the historic Battle of Lake Erie, which was the decisive victory that solidified United States control of the Great Lakes.
+His fleet successfully fought the British in the Battle of Lake Erie, which solidified United States control of Lake Erie.

 Erie Gauge War

 Erie was an important railroad hub in the mid-19th century.
-However, the railroad north to Buffalo, New York used 6' track up to the New York border, while the railroad west to Cleveland, Ohio and that from the New York border to Buffalo from was on the narrower 4' 10" gauge.
+However, the railroad north to Buffalo, New York used 6 ft track up to the New York border, while the railroad west to Cleveland, Ohio and that from the New York border to Buffalo from was on the narrower 4 ft 10 in gauge.
 What this meant was that there was no line through Erie; every passenger had to change trains, and every piece of cargo had to be moved by railroad stevedores and wagons between trains.
 While the trains were timed to connect, delays could cause passengers to miss their connection; they then needed a meal and a bed in Erie.

 The delays inconvenienced both passengers and cargo, adding to the time and therefore the expense of travel by rail between Buffalo to Cleveland.
 However, they provided much needed jobs in Erie.
 Travelers were patrons of Erie hotels, restaurants, and stores.
 Those shipping goods needed manpower, and some of this came from Erie itself; there were many self-employed "men with a horse" and a wagon moving goods.
 The two railroads themselves provided jobs.

 It was obvious to everyone except those from Erie that this was a ridiculous situation.
-The 6' section needed to be changed 4'10", the national standard, so trains could go through Erie, and passengers and goods would not have to change trains twice between Buffalo and Cleveland.
+The 6 ft section needed to be changed to 4 ft 10 in, the national standard, so trains could go through Erie, and passengers and goods would not have to change trains twice between Buffalo and Cleveland.
 However, this would have a substantial negative effect on employment and the economy in Erie, which benefited from the unavoidable train change.
 The citizens of Erie, led by the mayor, set fire to bridges, ripped up track, and in general did everything imaginable to prevent the change.